lietu/shylock/README.rst

              if locked:
                  lock.release()

-You can also check out the `examples <https://github.com/lietu/shylock/tree/master/examples/>`_.
+You can also check out the `examples <https://github.com/lietu/shylock/tree/master/examples/>`_, which also show how to use Shylock with ArangoDB.

 Contributing